Research Spanning Peptides and Oligonucleotide Chemistries

 Medical Imaging.

-We are involved in a multi-partner collaboration with coworkers in both the London Health Sciences and the Robarts Research Institute (in conjunction with Prof. H. Azab, Suez Canal University, Egypt).
-These works span the synthesis of materials for radioisotopic, optical and magentic resonance imaging for potential clinical applications.
+We are involved in collaboration with coworkers at the Robarts Research Institute focused on the synthesis of materials for optical and magnetic resonance imaging for potential clinical applications.

 We have recently developed peptide-decorated lanthanide metal chelators as MRI contrast agents that operate on the basis of paramagnetic chemical exchange saturation transfer (PARACEST).
 These ligands are similar to the well-known DOTA and DOTAM ligands.